prob140/textbook/_chapters/Chapter_25/03_Multivariate_Normal_Conditioning.md

 ---
-interact_link: notebooks/Chapter_25/03_Multivariate_Normal_Regression.ipynb
+interact_link: notebooks/Chapter_25/03_Multivariate_Normal_Conditioning.ipynb
-title: '25.3 Regression and the Multivariate Normal'
+title: '25.3 Conditioning and the Multivariate Normal'
-permalink: 'chapters/Chapter_25/03_Multivariate_Normal_Regression'
+permalink: 'chapters/Chapter_25/03_Multivariate_Normal_Conditioning'
 previouschapter:
   url: chapters/Chapter_25/02_Best_Linear_Predictor
   title: '25.2 Best Linear Predictor'
 nextchapter:
-  url: chapters/Chapter_25/04_Further_Review_Exercises
+  url: chapters/Chapter_25/04_Multiple_Regression
-  title: '25.4 Further Review Exercises'
+  title: '25.4 Multiple Regression'
 redirect_from:
-  - 'chapters/chapter-25/03-multivariate-normal-regression'
+  - 'chapters/chapter-25/03-multivariate-normal-conditioning'
 ---

-## Regression and the Multivariate Normal
+## Conditioning and the Multivariate Normal

 Whe $Y$ and $\mathbf{X}$ have a multivariate normal distribution with positive definite covariance matrix, then best linear predictor derived in the previous section is the best among all predictors of $Y$ based on $\mathbf{X}$.
 That is,